xhyrom/discord-datamining/data/articles/normal/articles/360035344491/content.md

 <h2 id="h_01HE3W5FZ43GBV90J18HG7C4CP"><strong>Eligibility for Promotion</strong></h2>
 <p><strong>Q: Who can claim this Xbox Game Pass for PC promotion in Discord?</strong></p>
 <p><strong>A:</strong>  All current and new Nitro members are eligible for this perk. </p>
-<p>This does not include Nitro Basic, Nitro Classic, or Server Boost-only members.</p>
+<p id="docs-internal-guid-91fcd622-7fff-b638-f362-6fea2f1fc7a2">This does not include Nitro trial users, Nitro Basic, Nitro Classic, or Server Boost-only members. </p>
 <p><strong>Q: Who can redeem this Xbox Game Pass for PC code to their Microsoft account?</strong></p>
 <p><strong>A: </strong>This trial is valid for new Xbox Game Pass members only.</p>
 <p>A valid payment method is required.
 Unless you cancel, you will be charged the then-current regular membership rate when the promotional period ends.
 Limit: 1 per person/account.
 Subject to the Microsoft Services Agreement, Game Pass terms and system requirements at:<a href="http://xbox.com/subscriptionterms" target="_blank" rel="noopener noreferrer"> xbox.com/subscriptionterms</a>.
 Available in certain regions only.
 Claim by <strong>January 31, 2024</strong> <strong>(11:59pm PST)</strong>.
 Redeem by<strong> February 28, 2024</strong>.
-You can find more information regarding the eligibility requirements <a href="#h_01HE3W5FZ4HQMX9D8C692H2FP4">here</a>. </p>
+You can find more information regarding the eligibility requirements <a href="https://support.discord.com/hc/en-us/articles/360035344491#h_01HE3W5FZ4HQMX9D8C692H2FP4">here</a>. </p>
 <h2 id="h_01HE3W5FZ48JVB4EX9KTJE4AWJ"><strong>Claiming and Redemption Process</strong></h2>
 <p><strong>Q: What if I already have an Xbox Game Pass for PC subscription tied to my Microsoft account?</strong></p>
 <p><strong>A:</strong> If you were previously subscribed or currently subscribed to Xbox Game Pass for PC, or currently have an Xbox Game Pass Ultimate subscription, you will not be able to redeem the three month trial for Xbox Game Pass for PC!</p>